RIGHT OF WAY AND REAL PROPERTY

 Scheduling and Notice; Costs

-(3) The written notice must include:
+(4) The written notice must be laminated or weather resistant and include:

 (b) The date by which personal property must be removed by the property owner;